© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Caer Fawr Medieval Settlement is a scheduled monument protected by Cadw under reference RD164.
 View the official record →

-Caer Fawr Medieval Settlement is a house platform of medieval date located in Radnorshire, Wales.
+Caer Fawr Medieval Settlement is a medieval domestic site located in Radnorshire, Wales, designated as a Scheduled Ancient Monument under Cadw reference RD164.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD164.

 Caer Fawr Medieval Settlement dates from the medieval period, and is classified as a house platform.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Caer Fawr Medieval Settlement is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD164.